Dear prospective students! Thank you for your interest in studying at NUST “MISIS”. The pre-admission campaign for the academic year of

 Please keep all the boarding passes and your Migration Card (you will be issued it during the flight or at the border).
 When completing the Migration Card, indicate “STUDY” (“Учеба” — in Russian) in the Purpose of the Visit section and “MISIS” (or МИСиС — in Russian) in the Name of the Organization section.

-It is absolutely essential that within one to three business days upon arrival to Russia you must visit the International Office (Leninskiy Prospect 6, Building G, room G-367) and bring the following documents:
+It is absolutely essential that within one to three business days upon arrival to Russia you should visit the International Office (Leninskiy Prospect 6, Building G, room G-367) and bring the following documents:

 - academic documents (diploma and transcripts, with Russian translation)

-- eight passport-style color photos in matte (not glossy) format
+- 4 passport-style color photos in matte (not glossy) format

 If you have more questions feel free to contact us at firstname.lastname@example.org.